Metals and Non-metals

 Reactivity Series of Metals

-The order of intensity of reactivity is known as reactivity series.
-Reactivity of element decreases on moving from top to bottom in the given series.
+The order of intensity of reactivity of metals is known as reactivity series of metals.
+Reactivity of metals decreases on moving from top to bottom in the given series.
 This means that the most reactive metal is at the top while the least reactive one is at the bottom.

 Reactivity of some metals are given in descending order